ashwindcruz/face_landmark_factory/README.md

 ### Added functionality
 Beyond what the original repo could initially do, this fork has added the following functionality:
-* Run a detector continously on fixed location of your screen and then display any detected boxes and landmarks within a separate window.
+* Run a detector continously on fixed location of your screen while displaying any detected boxes and landmarks within a separate window.
 * Slowly fade in pixels of an image to investigate when the critical number of pixels have appeared such that a detection is triggered.

 ### Continous Detector